 Los Altos Community Foundation recently announced that it has awarded $58,000 in grants to 16 local nonprofits and programs.
-These organizations address the needs and improve the quality of life for seniors, youth, and vulnerable populations in Los Altos, Los Altos Hills and Mountain View.
+These groups address the needs and improve the quality of life for seniors, youth, and vulnerable populations in Los Altos, Los Altos Hills, and Mountain View.

 The grants support nonprofit programs such as:

 - Animal Assisted Happiness to bring its Mobile Barnyard to special education students in Los Altos and Mountain View schools.

 - GreenTown Los Altos to support its 500 Tree Initiative.

 - The Healthier Kids Foundation to provide vision screening and glasses to preschooler and elementary school children in the area.